 Read, and then Ride

-Reading is definitely a great way to gain exposure to new ideas, but as we can see, internalizing them requires reflection.
-This is especially true for the challenges we face in our daily life.
-Because we are all battling different problems and have slightly different assumptions and beliefs about how the world works.
-So, no matter how good the book, new ideas need to always take root and evolve within our own mental context.
-They need to be refined and chiseled to fit our mental context and to our unique problems.
-For this some prefer meditation, or sleeping, but for restless minds it can be some activity — like rock climbing or hiking — or just motorcycling.
-Someone said — you are never on a motorcycle, you are always a part of it.
-In that sense, when you are a totally different entity, new ways of interpreting old ideas simply emerge.
-So, when I’m on a long ride, along with enjoying nature, the goal is to live up to Minsky’s sage advice.
+Reading is a way to get exposed to new ideas, but as we can see, internalizing them requires reflection.
+Everyone has their own assumptions and beliefs – own mental models, often with internal contradictions — developed through accidents of nature, nurture, and life experience.
+So, no matter how good the book is, new ideas need to always take root and evolve within our own mental context.
+They need to be progressively refined and adapted to fit within our own minds.
+To get there — some prefer meditation, or just `sleeping over it`, but for restless minds it can be some activity — like rock climbing or hiking — or motorcycling.

 Doomed Boeing Jets Lacked 2 Safety Features That Company Sold Only as Extras – The New York Times